 · Travelers should always have their passports with them.
 Air travel within western Russia generally stays on schedule and the quality of service continues to improve.

-· Flights within the Russian Far East are sometimes delayed or cancelled in winter months due to snow or fog.
+· Flights within the Russian Far East are sometimes delayed or canceled in the winter months due to snow or fog.

 · International Russian carriers, such as Aeroflot and S7 Airlines, typically use Western aircraft and meet higher customer service standards than other domestic carriers.

-Moscow has three major airports (Sheremetyevo, Domodedovo and Vnukovo); the fourth airport, Bykovo, deals primarily with cargo and emergency flights.
-The VIP terminals of Sheremetyevo (Terminal A), Domodedovo (Domodedovo Business Aviation Center) and Vnukovo (Vnukovo-3) offer customized service to VIP clients on a regular basis.
+Moscow has three major airports (Sheremetyevo, Domodedovo, and Vnukovo); the fourth airport, Bykovo, deals primarily with cargo and emergency flights.
+The VIP terminals of Sheremetyevo (Terminal A), Domodedovo (Domodedovo Business Aviation Center), and Vnukovo (Vnukovo-3) offers customized service to VIP clients regularly.
 International flights generally enter Moscow through Sheremetyevo and Domodedovo.
 Most international flights arrive in Sheremetyevo-2 (renamed SVO-F in December 2009) while Sheremetyevo-1 (renamed SVO-B in March 2010) handles most domestic traffic.
 With the opening of Terminal C (SVO-C) in March 2007 and the opening of Terminal D (SVO-D) in November 2009, some international and domestic travel has been redirected to these facilities.
-Terminal E (SVO-E) provides convenient access between SVO-D and SVO-F, offering high speed movement systems (elevators, escalators and moving walkways) and other amenities for travelers.
+Terminal E (SVO-E) provides convenient access between SVO-D and SVO-F, offering high-speed movement systems (elevators, escalators, and moving walkways) and other amenities for travelers.